dralc/news-collection/README.md

 # news-collection

-- A microservice that takes in raw/content.json and returns a different view of a collection's references.
+- A microservice that takes in remote data for a collection at {INGEST_URL} and returns a different view of a collection's references.

 [Postman usage examples](https://documenter.getpostman.com/view/1592722/T1LPDmyz?version=latest)